-The all-time winningest coach in Ferris State’s history, Bob Daniels enters his 24th season behind the Bulldog bench in the 2015-16 season.
+The all-time winningest coach in Ferris State’s history, Bob Daniels will enter his 26th season behind the Bulldog bench in the 2017-18 campaign.

 In 2011-12, Daniels claimed CCHA and National Coach of the Year accolades for the second time in his career after leading the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.

 Ferris State placed fifth or higher four times in the final five seasons of CCHA league competition, including the 2011-12 title run.

 The 2002-03 CCHA Coach of the Year Award recipient and a two-time (2007-08 and 2009-10) award finalist, Daniels attained another milestone in his distinguished coaching career by recording his 300th career win following a 4-1 decision at Bowling Green midway through the 2010-11 season.
 He won his 400th game as the Bulldogs' head coach in 2015-16.